-The compression tester is also equipped with safety features such as limit switches (which stop the moving part of the machine at the end of its motion) and emergency stop switches (which would stop the machine in hazardous situations).
+The compressometer also has safety elements such as limit switches (which stop the moving part of the machine at the end of its travel) and emergency mushrooms (which would stop the machine in a risky situation).

-The compressor is used to calculate the compressor forces that might affect the loads during handling and storage within the goods distribution cycle.
-In this way, it is possible to design a packaging that is capable of withstanding these forces, therefore guaranteeing the safety of the loads during transportation.
+Thus, the compressor is applied to anticipate the compression forces that can affect the loads during their handling and storage, within the merchandise distribution cycle.
+In this way, it is possible to design a packaging capable of withstanding these forces and therefore guaranteeing the safety of the loads during transport.

-The compression test is one of the essential tests for designing an optimized packaging and protecting the goods, minimizing damage and costs for companies during transportation.
+The compression test is one of the essential tests to design an optimized packaging and protect the goods, minimizing damage and costs to companies during transport.

-In which types of tests are compressors used?
+In what types of tests is a compression tester used?

-A compressor tester is used to optimize the packaging so that it is capable of protecting the load during transportation and storage.
+A compression gauge is used to optimize the packaging so that it is able to protect the cargo during transport and storage.

-Box compression testing methods include the BCT (Box Compression Test), which consists of applying an increasing compression force to a load until failure.
+Box compression test methods include the BCT (Box Compression Test), which involves applying an increasing compression force to a load until failure occurs.

-Through this test, it is possible to obtain a force-deformation curve, thereby calculating the resistance of the package.
-This information allows for making decisions regarding the packaging (e.g., whether using a stronger one is necessary).
+Through this test, it is possible to obtain a force-deformation curve, thus characterizing the resistance of the packaging.
+This type of information allows decisions to be made regarding the packaging (for example, if it is necessary to opt for a more resistant one).

-In addition to BCT, there are other types of tests:
+In addition to the BCT, other types of tests appear:

-– The Press & Hold test, where forces are applied to the load and the pressure is maintained, to test the resistance to these situations.
+The Press & Hold test, which applies forces to the load and maintains the pressure to test resistance to these situations.

-Are you looking where to buy a compression tester that is tailored to your needs and the protocols that you want to comply with, and is also intuitive?
+Are you looking for where to buy a compression tester that adapts to your needs, to the protocols you want to comply with and with an intuitive use?

-At Safe Load Testing Technologies we have a track record of two decades offering solutions to the transport simulation industry.
-Our systems have helped many companies that aimed to protect their goods, reducing costs and limiting unnecessary losses, while performing an investment with a positive ROI.
+At Safe Load Testing Technologies we have been providing solutions to companies in the transport simulation industry for two decades.
+Our systems have already helped many companies looking to protect their merchandise, reducing unnecessary costs and losses, while making an investment with a positive ROI.

-Our teams allow you to calculate the damage that compression forces can inflict on goods, and design a packaging that can offer protection.
-Moreover, we put our expertise in the industry at your disposal, to offer a consultancy service that helps you discover the type of equipment that you need, and we personalize our machines based on your requirements.
+Our equipment allows us to anticipate the damage that compression forces can inflict on merchandise, and design packaging with protective capacity.
+In addition, we put at your disposal our expertise in the industry to offer a consulting service that helps you to know what type of equipment you need, and we customize our equipment according to your needs.

-Get in touch with us to learn more about how we can help you.
+Get in touch with us to find out more about how we can help you.